 Choosing where to put your health clinic is another big decision.
 Here are some items to consider when creating a care destination that is patient-friendly and highly functional:

-• Each city and state has its zoning laws.
+• Each city and state has zoning laws.
 Before you sign a lease or purchase agreement, ensure your practice can do business in the intended location.

 • Accessibility is essential to accommodate clients with different needs.
 For example, are there ramps and elevators for those with mobility issues?
 Is it on a public transportation route for those who don't have cars?